How to Make Dad Beer Cookies

 - Gold icing (I used Americolor Gold.)

-- Golden Brown icing (I Americolor Gold and Americolor Warm Brown.)
+- Golden Brown icing (I mixed Americolor Gold and Americolor Warm Brown.)

 - Gray icing (I used a touch of Americolor Super Black.)